constantinpape/training-deep-learning-models-for-vison/README.md

 ### Day 3:

-- Intro to biomedical image analysis
 - Image segmentation and denoising with U-Net (in detail)

 Practical part:
-- Segmentation on DSB
+- Segmentation on DSB2018
-- Denoising with noise to void
+- Denoising with noise to noise

 ### Day 4: